rml-lee/Employee-Data-Analysis/Findings-Analysis.md

 **Findings:**

-  - All managers have an average employee satisfaction of 4.0 or above indicating a well performing management team.
+  - All managers have an average employee satisfaction of 4.0 or above, which indicates a well-performing management team.

-  - Among the managers, Kelley Spirea (Production) has the highest percentage of employees with scores above 4.0, while Kissy Sullivan has the lowest.
+  - Among the managers, **Kelley Spirea (Production)** has the highest percentage of employees with scores above 4.0, while **Kissy Sullivan (Production)** has the lowest.

 **Recommendations:**